GeorgeGkolfis/GeorgeGkolfis/README.md

 ## Hi there,👋 my name is George Gkolfis!

 ## 📜 About Me
 I'm a person with a strong technical background who began my journey with a curiosity for building things on the web.
-Over time, this curiosity evolved into a deep interest, with a primary focus on frontend development and a secondary focus on backend development.
+Over time, this curiosity evolved into a deep interest, with a primary focus on frontend development, while also working extensively on backend development.
-I’m constantly learning and exploring new tools and techniques to enhance my development process and deliver high-quality web experiences.
+I’m constantly learning and exploring new tools and techniques to enhance my development process.
 As my journey continues, I strive to grow both technically and creatively, always aiming to improve my craft.

 ## 🔧 Established Base with Focus on Deepening Knowledge